syframework/project/README.md

 ## Create database

-1. Create your database
-2. Create your user and give permissions
-3. Create tables

-Use the database installation script: ```protected/sql/V1__init.sql```
+When a new project is created, the database is created with this SQL script: ```protected/sql/V1__init.sql```

-If you have Docker installed, you can use the helper script:
+We use [Flyway](https://flywaydb.org/) to manage database changes.
+Here is the composer custom command:
 ```
 composer db [FLYWAY COMMAND]
 ```

+Flyway commands:
+- migrate
+- info
+- repair
+- clean
+- validate
+- baseline

 Example:
 ```